Identification and Estimation in Many-to-one Two-sided Matching without Transfers: Monte Carlo Simulations

 \subsection{A Parametric Approach: Bayesian Estimation}

-The practical difficulties of the semi-parametric method motivate us to consider a parametric approach.
-We again focus on the student and college utility functions as in equations~\eqref{eq:mc_stu_u} and \eqref{eq:mc_col_v} and use the 150 MC samples generated in \cref{app:mc_setup}.
-In other words, there is no dimensionality reduction and $z$ enters each college's preferences and each student's preferences over all colleges.
+The practical difficulties of the semiparametric method motivate us to consider a parametric approach.
+We again focus on the utility functions as in equations~\eqref{eq:mc_stu_u} and \eqref{eq:mc_col_v} and use the 150 MC samples generated in \cref{app:mc_setup}.
+In other words, $z_i$ enters each college's preferences and each student's preferences over all colleges.

-We assume that we know the functional form and the distributions of $\epsilon_{ic}$ and $\eta_{ci}$; however, we do not know, and thus will estimate, the standard deviation of $\epsilon_{i3}$ (the shock in students' utility for college~3), denoted by $\sigma_{\epsilon}$.
-The other parameters to be estimated are $\beta_c^d$, $\beta_c^s$ and $\beta_c^z$ for all $c$ in student preferences and $\gamma_c^w$, $\gamma_c^m$ and $\gamma_c^z$ for all $c$ in college preferences.
-Collectively, we denote them by $(\beta,\gamma, \sigma_{\epsilon})$.
+We assume that we know the functional form and the distributions of $\epsilon_{ic}$ and $\eta_{ci}$; however, we do not know, and thus will estimate, the standard deviation of $\epsilon_{i3}$ (the shock in students' utility for college~3), denoted by $\zeta_{\epsilon}$.
+The other parameters to be estimated are $\beta_c^{y}$, $\beta_c^s$ and $\beta_c^z$ for all $c$ in student preferences and $\gamma_c^w$, $\gamma_c^m$ and $\gamma_c^z$ for all $c$ in college preferences.
+Collectively, we denote them by $(\beta,\gamma, \zeta_{\epsilon})$.

 \paragraph{Bayesian Estimation Procedure.} We use a Gibbs sampler to implement the Bayesian estimation.
+The priors for $\beta$, $\gamma$, $\zeta_{\epsilon}^2$ are: